amadeuio/knights-travails/README.md

 **4. Build the path**

-Navigate the graph, creating each node & it's neighbors along the way by calling `moveToNode`, effectively building the whole set of possible trajectories.
+Navigate the graph, creating each node and it's neighbors along the way by calling `moveToNode` callback, effectively building the whole set of possible trajectories.

 ```typescript
 path.breadthFirstTraversal(startPosition, moveToNode);